 Biola Print Shop

 The Biola Print Shop, located on the South Campus, is available to students, staff, faculty and the public.
-The duplicating center has high-speed duplicating equipment and can do a variety of jobs, including thermal binding, tabs, covers, color copying, color posters and banners, etc. We will match any price.
-There is also an after-hours drop box located outside of the duplicating center.
+The print shop has high-speed duplicating equipment and can do a variety of jobs, including thermal binding, tabs, covers, color copying, color posters and banners, etc. We will match any price.
 We will do projects for non-Biola people as well.

 The Biola Store is open Monday through Saturday for the convenience of the students, faculty, staff and public.
 All required and recommended textbooks, as well as general books and supplies, are available.
 The store has a large selection of Christian books and offers Bibles in a variety of styles and bindings at substantial discounts.
 The Biola Store carries insignia clothing and school spirit merchandise, a large selection of greeting cards, school supplies, dorm-room furniture/accessories, gift items, theme park tickets and music are available for purchase.
 The Biola Store welcomes special orders via its 1-800-MY-BIOLA phone line.
-A convenience store (located inside the bookstore) contains a generous selection of soft drinks, juices, yogurts, ice cream, snacks, candies, sandwiches, etc..
-During school breaks and vacations the store has shortened hours.
-Please call (562) 903-4883 for information or visit our website: biolastore.com.
+A convenience store (located inside the bookstore) contains a generous selection of soft drinks, juices, yogurts, ice cream, snacks, candies, sandwiches, etc. During school breaks and vacations, the store has shortened hours.
+Please call (562) 903-4883 for information or visit the Biola Store website.

-The Department of Campus Safety is responsible for law enforcement, public safety, and emergency response at Biola University.
-The department is staffed with professional campus safety officers, skilled administrative personnel, and a dedicated cadre of student employees.
+The Department of Campus Safety provides a variety of law enforcement and public safety-related services to the Biola University community, 24-hours a day, 7 days a week.
+The department is staffed with skilled professional personnel and a dedicated cadre of student employees.

-Recognizing that a Christian university is not exempt from crime, students are asked to use common sense and caution in every aspect of their activities.
-The University's Annual Security and Fire Safety Report (which includes crime statistics for the previous three years for all of Biola's campuses) is available on the Campus Safety website, or will be provided upon request at the Campus Safety office.
+Recognizing that a Christian university is not exempt from crime, students are asked to use a commonsense approach and caution in every aspect of your activities.
+The university's Annual Security and Fire Safety Report (which includes crime statistics for the previous three years for all of Biola's campuses) is available on the Campus Safety website or will be provided upon request at the Campus Safety Administrative Office.